open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 #### OTLP/gRPC Response

-The response MUST be the appropriate serialized message (see below for the specific message to use in the [Full Success](#full-success), [Partial Success](#partial-success) and [Failure](#failures) cases).
+The response MUST be the appropriate message (see below for the specific message to use in the [Full Success](#full-success), [Partial Success](#partial-success) and [Failure](#failures) cases).